 Research Programs

-The research agenda connects technical investigation, applied lab prototypes, and executive-readable judgment.
+The research connects technical investigation, applied lab systems, and clear operational judgment.

 Current Research Programs

-Research is published as short, decision-focused publications for builders, security teams, leaders, and operators.
+The work is published as short papers and briefs for builders, security teams, leaders, and operators.

 Anomaly Intelligence